PrestaShop/prestashop.github.io/content/news/posts/2024/introducing-prestashop-project-newsletter.md

 The PrestaShop Project Newsletter will keep you updated on all technical things in the PrestaShop ecosystem.
 Here's what you can expect when you sign up:

-**1. Exclusive Technical Insights and Updates**
+**1. Exclusive technical insights and updates**

-Stay informed about the latest advancements, features, and technical improvements in the PrestaShop software.
+Stay informed about the latest advancements, features, and technical improvements in PrestaShop software.
 Our newsletter will be your go-to source for deep dives into updates, best practices, and behind-the-scenes information that will help you make the most of the platform.

-**2. Regular Software Releases and New Features**
+**2. Regular software releases and new features**

 Learn about the details of new versions, releases, and enhancements that can improve your online store's performance, security, and functionality.

-**3. Community Projects, Events and more**
+**3. Community projects, events and more**

 Discover the latest community-driven projects, get details on upcoming events, and enjoy exclusive content that gives you a broader perspective on what’s happening in the PrestaShop ecosystem.